Blueprint for Transformation30 Days to MVP

 Blueprint for Digital Innovation

-Within 18 months, OBI Next launched the Kitchen Planner and Garden Planner using our methodology.
-My bathroom planner expanded from Austria to Germany–then across Europe, backed with big marketing campaigns.
-All three services now run 14 configurators serving 300+ stores.
+Within 18 months, OBI Next launched the Kitchen Planner and Garden Planner on the same methodology.
+The bathroom planner expanded from Austria to Germany, then across Europe, backed by big marketing campaigns.
+All three services now run 14 configurators across 300+ stores.

 Today, OBI Group generates €8.2 billion in revenue across 640+ stores in 10 countries.
-50% of German customers visit the website before stores.
-Project experiences—not just product sales—serve 9+ million users and define the brand.
+Half of German customers visit the website before walking into a store.
+Project experiences — not just product sales — serve 9+ million users and define the brand.

 The transformation is still compounding.